elixir-lsp/vscode-elixir-ls/DEVELOPMENT.md

 6. Tag and push tags.
 Tag needs to be version prefixed with `v` (e.g. `v0.15.0`).
 Github action will create and publish the release to Visual Studio Marketplace and Open VSX Registry.
 Semver prerelease tags (e.g. `v0.1.0-rc.0`) will dry run publish.
 7. Update forum announcement post: https://elixirforum.com/t/introducing-elixirls-the-elixir-language-server/5857

+## Updating allowed dialyzer options

+The list in [project.json] needs to be updated to accommodate for changes in OTP basing on the list from https://github.com/erlang/otp/blob/412bff5196fc0ab88a61fe37ca30e5226fc7872d/lib/dialyzer/src/dialyzer_options.erl#L495

 ## References

 https://code.visualstudio.com/api/working-with-extensions/publishing-extension